2016 Abu Dhabi Grand Prix: Race

 The Mercedes drivers pitted on laps 28 and 29 for their final stint on the soft tyres.
 Rosberg now had a safe gap of 4 seconds to Verstappen, with Ricciardo and Räikkönen further behind.
 However, now Vettel was leading the race and going longer than all of the front runners with a view to driving a short final stint on the faster red–walled super soft tyres, while all other drivers were on the slower and older soft tyres.
 With Vettel yet to stop for the last time, Mercedes had concerns about the slow pace of Hamilton who was lapping as fast as Vettel who driving on much older tyres in the 1min46s, asking on lap 32: “Just wondering why you’re so slow?
 Currently unsafe to Vettel.”
 Hamilton immediately responded with a 1min45.3s, to which his race engineer replied that they were happy with this pace.
 Rosberg protested on lap 35 that this pace is too slow for a late race safety car.
 With 18 laps remaining, Vettel pitted to take the super soft tyres.
 He fell to 6th place, however his pace was alarming to Mercedes.
 At lap 41, Hamilton inquired the Mercedes pit wall about the pace of the cars around them.
 Vettel had lapped at 1min44.6s, and a 1-stopping Verstappen was much slower at 1min45.9s.
 Hamilton now began to slow the pace down much more dramatically, lapping in the 1min46s, in a bid to allow the chasing group to catch up to them while holding Rosberg around 1 second behind - the difficult to overtake layout of the track helping Hamilton not being overtaken himself.
 At this point individuals within the Mercedes pit wall, namely his race engineer and the team Executive Director Paddy Lowe began to issue repeated orders to Hamilton to increase his pace, but Hamilton continued to rebuff their requests.

-Shortly after, as the leaders were lapping Carlos Sainz Jr and Jolyon Palmer, the Renault driver missed the braking point and rear-ended the STR of the Spaniard.
+Shortly after, as the leaders were lapping Carlos Sainz Jr and Jolyon Palmer, the Renault driver missed the braking point and rear-ended the Toro Rosso of the Spaniard.
 Sainz Jr suffered problems due to this contact and retired from the race.
 Palmer was penalized with 5 seconds for the incident.

 Vettel passed Räikkönen, Ricciardo and Verstappen and was less than a second behind Rosberg by lap 50.
 Hamilton's actions also allowed Verstappen who was 3.5 seconds away from Rosberg to be 1 second behind Vettel by this time.